|

 A

-s of the 8th of May, the Global Volcanism Network (GVN) reported that based on information from JMA and observations of satellite imagery, the Tokyo VAAC reported that during 6-7 May eruption plumes from Sakura-jima rose to altitudes of 2.4-3.4 km (8,000-11,000 ft) a.s.l.
-The plumes drifted S.
+s of the 14th of August, the Global Volcanism Network (GVN) reported that based on information from JMA, the Tokyo VAAC reported that on 10 August an eruption plume from Sakura-Jima rose to an altitude greater than 2.7 km (9,000 ft) a.s.l. and drifted NW.

 S